alexchow/innerscroll/README.md

     * `options.autoFadeout` `{Boolean: true}`
         - Optional.
 Set to false to disable the automatic hiding (fading out) of the innerscroll's scrollbar thumb.
     * `options.leftAdjust` `{Integer: 0}`
         - Optional.
 Use this to manually adjust the left position (in pixels) of the scrollbar.
 Positive is rightward.
+    * `options.fadeoutDelay` `{Integer: 200}`
+        - Optional.
+Use this to manually adjust the delay (in milliseconds) before initiating automatic fadeout of the scroll thumbs.

 Notes